 \section{Preliminaries}

-In Section \ref{sec2} and Section \ref{sec3}, we prove the theorems for fixed $\alpha$ and any fixed solution $v_{\alpha}$, i.e, the constant in this two sections may depend on $\alpha$.
-Since we don't need add any restriction to $\alpha$ except for $\alpha>1$, then we will remove the footnote $\alpha$ for simplicity.
+In Sections \ref{sec2} and \ref{sec3}, we establish the theorems for a fixed $\alpha$ and any given solution $v_{\alpha}$, meaning the constants in these sections may depend on $\alpha$.
+Since we only require the assumption $\alpha > 1$, we omit the subscript $\alpha$ for simplicity.